-In disc replacement surgery the disc is removed.Â A motion preservation device is inserted into the disc space that allows for flexion/extension and rotation through the device.
+In disc replacement surgery, the disc is removed.Â A motion preservation device is then inserted into the disc space that allows for flexion, extension, lateral bending and rotation through the device.
 The bone of the vertebrae grows into the deviceâ€™s surface, holding it in place.

 Cervical and lumbar pain are extremely common, and so are the reasons for experiencing them.
 Muscle sprains and strains are among the most frequent reasons for this type of discomfort, but disc degeneration and bulging or herniated discs are two of the most likely reasons you might need cervical and lumbar disc replacement surgery.
 These replacements are done if the primary problem is disc degeneration or disc bulging/herniation in the absence of significant arthritis in the facet joints, instability or deformity.

 Our goal at the DISC Spine Institute is to permanently remove the chronic pain associated with cervical and lumbar disc pain as quickly as possible, doing so by the least invasive means possible.
 Sometimes that means lumbar and cervical disc replacement surgery.
 This type of surgery is intended to heal the pain associated with the damaged disc while preserving motion.